 - 1 ½ teaspoons vanilla extract

 - Preheat the oven to 350F / 180C.
-Line a baking tray or cookie sheet with parchment paper.
+Line a cookie sheet with parchment paper.

-- Whisk the flour, bicarb of soda, salt and spices together in a bowl.
+- Whisk the flour, baking soda, salt and spices together in a bowl.
 Stir in the oats and set aside.

 - Add the wet ingredients to the dry and stir to combine.
 Add the chopped hazelnuts and mix.

-- Drop teaspoonfuls of the mixture onto the prepared baking tray and bake for 15 minutes or until golden.
+- Bake for 15 minutes or until golden.
 Allow to cool for a few minutes on the tray and then transfer to a wire rack to cool completely.